bjcosta/landscaping/README.md

 I have a lot more information about this documented on the page about [Soil analysis and remediation](soil/README.md) where I will also discuss plants to improve the quality of the soil in a way that reduces maintainence over time.

-# Asthetics

-TODO: This is really lacking, I haven't spent a lot of time thinking through this yet and want to before making final decisions on trees and pond position.

-This area is not my forte and honestly I have had very little help with this, so any feedback would be super useful!

-I have been leaning heavily on landscaping software to visualize what things might look like.
-This has been immensely useful and I can clearly see when making minor adjustments that some things seem to look better than others.
-It is also good to have an idea of relative size and scale between objects.

-Being able to just shift the contour or height of something a small amount and see what it looks like really can make a difference.
-I know that the final thing will not look the same as visualized by the software, but I am hopeful that it will be close enough that it will still look ok.

-The "style" I am going for is not the modern clean straight lines etc. But more the victorian style with lots of complexity and natural shapes and colour in the design.
-This is more suited to achieving the density required for better production.

-At this point, I hope to be able to spend more time on the asthetics once I have the final structure I can work within defined clearly (retaining wall, pond and large trees).

-I am documenting my various learnings in a page on [Asthetics](asthetics/README.md)

 # Retaining wall